blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Physics/Particle Physics/Electroweak Theory.md

 This is a theory that combines two of the four fundamental forces, the electromagnetic force and the weak nuclear force into a single, electroweak force.
+It is also known as the Glashow-Weinberg–Salam theory.

 In simple terms, the $Z^0$ boson can mediate any reaction mediated by virtual photons.
 This means it can interact with electromagnetic-like particles.
 But this contribution is very low at low energies.
 But at high energies, the $Z^0$ boson dominates the photon-photon interactions.
 # Description